 Students under the age of 18:

 An employee's gross pay, before any deductions are made for such things as Canada Pension Plan (CPP), Employment Insurance (EI) and income tax, must add up to at least the minimum wage for all hours worked.
-However, the ESA and regulations provide that certain amounts are deemed to have been paid if the employer provides the employee with room or board or both.
-The amounts that an employer is deemed to have paid for room or board or both are set out below:
+However, the ESA and regulations provide that the following amounts are deemed to have been paid if the employer provides the employee with room or board or both:

 Room and meals (board): weekly

-If an employee thinks the employer is not complying with the ESA, he or she can call the Employment Standards Information Centre at 416-326-7160 or toll free at 1-800-531-5551 for more information about the ESA and how to file a complaint.
-Complaints are investigated by an employment standards officer who can, if necessary, make orders against an employer-including an order to comply with the ESA.
-The ministry has a number of other options to enforce the ESA, including requesting voluntary compliance, issuing an order to pay wages, an order to reinstate and/or compensate, a notice of contravention, or issuing a ticket or otherwise prosecuting the employer under the Provincial Offences Act.
+If an employee thinks the employer is not complying with the ESA, he or she can call the Employment Standards Information Centre at 416-326-7160 or toll free at 1-800-531-5551 for more information about the ESA and how to file a claim.
+Claims can be filed online and are investigated by an employment standards officer who can, if necessary, make orders against an employer-including an order to comply with the ESA.